kasunkv/aks-workshop-data-volumes-for-aks/guidelines/using-azure-disks-for-aks-data-volumes.md

 az aks get-credentials --name "<aks-name>" --resource-group "aks-security-rg" --admin
 ```

-# Create Persistant Volume using Statically Provisioned Azure Disk
+# Create Persistent Volume using Statically Provisioned Azure Disk

 ## 1. Get a Reference to the Node Resource Group of the AKS
-When we create the AKS cluster it will automatically create a different resource group to put all the cluster related resouces (e.g. Networking resources, Virtual Machines, Availability Sets etc.).
+When we create the AKS cluster it will automatically create a different resource group to put all the cluster related resources (e.g. Networking resources, Virtual Machines, Availability Sets etc.).
 The AKS service principle has Contributor access to this Resource Group.
 Therefore we can put our Azure Disk in this Resource Group to automatically give AKS access to the disk.

 ```powershell
 $nodeRG = az aks show --name "<aks-name>" --resource-group "aks-security-rg" --query "nodeResourceGroup" --output tsv